tidalmigrations/tidalmigrations.github.io/pages/user guides/assessment_projects.md

 It's OK to skip the fields you are unsure about.
 You can always come back to this page and adjust the details as things evolve.

+## Bulk assign applications to a project
+You also have the ability to bulk assign the applications you selected to a project.
+Simply navigate to the `Applications` tab under the `ASSESS` menu or manually visit `https://.tidalmg.com/#/apps`, select the applications you want to assign by clicking the checkboxes, and then click the `Project Assign` button.

+{% include image.html file="projects_10.png" %}

+This brings up a modal that contains a list of projects.
+You can search this list by the name of the project by typing the project name in the search bar above the list.

+{% include image.html file="projects_11.png" %}

+Additionally, you can easily create a brand new project by simply typing the project name in the search bar and clicking `Create New Project: [Your project name]`.
+Within seconds, this will create a new project with the name you entered.
+You can edit the project details later in the project details view.

+{% include image.html file="projects_12.png" %}

+Once you have selected the project you want to assign, continue the process by clicking the `Assign N App(s) to Project` button.
+If none of your selected applications have projects assigned to them, you will see the confirmation modal directly.

+{% include image.html file="projects_13.png" %}

+If there are any applications with assigned projects, you will see a warning modal containing a list of the conflicting applications.
+You can resolve the conflicts by clicking the `Remove` button beside each list item to deselect the application.
+Removed items will not be assigned to the project you selected.

+You can also click the `Overwrite` button to remove the conflicting applications from their current project and assign them to the new project.

+{% include note.html content="An application can only be assigned to one project at a time, so assigning it to a new project removes it from any project it was assigned to before.
+This action can alter the original project's status and highlights view." %}

+{% include image.html file="projects_14.png" %}

+Finally, you will see the confirmation modal, which tells you how many applications have been added to the project.
+It also has a clickable link to the selected project so you can verify the updates you just made.
+Or you can click the `Return` button, which will close the modal and keep you on the Applications page.

+{% include image.html file="projects_13.png" %}

 ## Overview